Hi! I'm Elis (pronounced like Elise).

-I have had an interest in photography for as long as I can remember.
+I've had an interest in photography for as long as I can remember.
 I would bring my point-and-shoot camera to school anytime I got my hands on a roll of film.
-I was acutely aware of the passage of time even before I fully comprehended it, so I wanted to make sure I would remember those people and moments later in life.
+I was acutely aware of the passage of time even before I could fully comprehend it, and I wanted to make sure I would remember those moments later in life.
 Photography was my solution to that.
 Still is.

-But it wasn't until I stepped into a darkroom for the first time while studying to become a journalist, that it dawned on me photography could be a career.
-It would still take a few years for me to step away from a conventional academic path and dive headfirst into what I kept as a passion in the backburner.
+But it wasn't until I stepped into a darkroom for the first time, while studying to become a journalist, that it dawned on me that photography could be my career.
+It would still take a few years for me to step away from the conventional path and dive headfirst into what I kept as a passion on the backburner.

 When I set out to become a photographer,

 my main drive was the idea of eternalizing moments.

 As a child, I adored looking through my family’s photo albums.
 That activity taught me so much about my family and their past: images of my grandparents as young people creating a life for themselves in a new country.
 My parents as children, growing up in two different parts of the world.
 My older brother as a baby.
 My little sister and I playing when we were toddlers.
 Those are memories that either didn’t happen to me or I was too young to retain them.
 So photos held this MAGICAL ABILITY to infuse these moments into my brain and provide me with a better understanding of myself.

 That FEELING is still what MOves my creative heart.